-- Policies/procedures should be in writing and reviewed annually. - Financial responsibilities, including the monitoring of credit/debit card use should be separated between multiple people: A person(s) who does not have the authority to approve payment should review invoices for appropriate use of funds based on the pre-approved budget; - Bank statements and bank reconciliations should be reviewed on a monthly basis by someone who does not have the authority to approve debit/credit card purchases.
+- Policies/procedures should be in writing and reviewed annually. - Financial responsibilities, including the monitoring of credit/debit card use, should be separated between multiple people: A person(s) who does not have the authority to approve payment should review invoices for appropriate use of funds based on the pre-approved budget; - Bank statements and bank reconciliations should be reviewed monthly by someone who does not have the authority to approve debit/credit card purchases.